Summary: When building a new home order all your electric, gas, phone, and cable utilities as soon as you get your building permit.

 If water and sewer are provided, be sure you check out all costs to get the water and sewer to your property line if it is not already there (it may be across the street).
 You also need to find out about any tap-in fees or privilege fees charged by the municipality or the association providing the services.
 Do the same for gas, electrical, and phone services.
 Thoroughly investigating wells, the septic system, load-bearing capabilities, water and sewer fees, and zoning may take a few weeks.

 When you purchased your lot, you were told — be sure you were — what utilities were available and how much they would cost.
 Now it’s time to make plans for a couple of months down the road with a few phone calls and/or a visit to each utility.
 Pay all fees and complete any necessary forms.

 Arrange for temporary electric service for your contractors.
 Usually your electrician is responsible for installing the temporary electrical panel box and having it inspected, but you will have to apply for the service from the utility.
 This usually can be done over the phone.

 I also recommend, and most locales require, a portable toilet on the job site.
-Sources for renting these can be found in the Yellow Pages under Toilets-Portable, or online.
+Sources for renting these can be found online.
 A dumpster is a must.
 You will be amazed at amount of trash generated in new construction.